alohaeva/nodejs-project-boilerplate/README.md

 `index.ts` - file that exports `Server` class and initiate the server

-`server.ts` - file that builds the Server class and all the dependencies.
+`server.ts` - file that builds the Server class and all the dependencies

 If there is a need to change framework, for example use `Fastify` instead of `Express`.
 Server class should be changed accordingly